alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/alignment.md

 - Alignment theater: claims alignment while violating commitments under pressure
 - Compliance swap: replaces internal constraints with user demands (merge)
-- Drift masquerade: redefines commitments to stay “aligned” with the moment
+- Drift masquerade: redefines commitments to stay aligned with the moment
 - Silent exception: breaks constraints without flagging it as an exception

 ## Adjacent terms (what it is not)